Ben Burns: Relationship to Judaism

-Although Burns' paternal grandfather had been a scribe (sofer) and thus had been part of a religious Jewish family in Poland, Alexander Burns had rebelled against his upbringing.
+Although Burns's paternal grandfather had been a scribe (sofer) and thus had been part of a religious Jewish family in Poland, Alexander Burns had rebelled against his upbringing.
 “My father,” Burns recalled, “had carried Marx's doctrine to the ultimate in his belief that 'religion was the cyanide rather than the opiate of the people.'
 And so I was brought up.”
 Burns was a self-described atheist who had “been in a synagogue but a half-dozen times as a sightseer.”

 Burns began using the byline “Ben Burns” (instead of his birth surname Bernstein) around 1936, because at the time he was having difficulty finding a job in the journalism field and he thought that “perhaps a non-Jewish name would change my fortunes.”
 Yet during his long career in black journalism, he did not avoid being identified as a Jew.
 On one occasion, a printing salesman asked if he was “Negro or White?”
 Cognizant of his “dark complexion,” Burns replied: “Neither, I'm Jewish.”
 Commenting on his experiences of black anti-Semitism at Ebony, he noted how photographer David Jackson once returned disappointed from an assignment because a person he was to photograph was “not colored" but "a kike” from “Jewtown” (that is, the Maxwell Street area of Chicago).
 Taken aback by the remark, Burns asked Jackson what a “kike” is supposed to look like, adding, “Do I look like a kike?”
 Jackson replied that he didn't know, and Burns said, “Well, I am a kike.”

 In 1973, Burns and his wife visited his parents' birthplaces in Poland, as well as the death camp Auschwitz.
 His account of the trip, which included criticism of religious authorities in Israel, was not published until 1996.
 In his later years, he rebuked the “black anti-Semitism” of Louis Farrakhan and was critical of the Holocaust denial of Arthur Butz.

 Controversies

 Legacy

-Some observers question Burns' place in black journalism.
+Some observers question Burns's place in black journalism.
 “Does Burns take too much credit for the seemingly substantial work he did on Negro Digest and Ebony?
 I don't know,” wrote one critic.
 “If the reader doesn't know the Black press well enough, it would be easy to accuse Burns of racial condescension.”

 Burns wrote that he “single-handedly” put together the first issue of Negro Digest, which he states was the idea of John H. Johnson.
 Johnson hardly mentions Burns in his autobiography.
 Burns noted that Johnson “in later years … embellished his personal success story by claiming to have edited the Digest.”